CivityNL/ckanext-oauth2/README.md

 ## Credits

-Based on the idea proposed by [Etalab](https://github.com/etalab/ckanext-oauth2)
+Based on the previous work of [conwetlab](https://github.com/conwetlab/ckanext-oauth2)